Renad03/Ecommerce-Microservices-Backend/README.md

     🌐 API Gateway: Routes and secures requests to the appropriate microservice.

 Each microservice includes a standardized API response class to ensure consistent and clean communication between services and with the client.

+## 🛡️ Fault Tolerance with Resilience4j

+To ensure **reliability** and **stability**, the project integrates **[Resilience4j](https://resilience4j.readme.io/)**, a fault-tolerance library designed for Java microservices.
+It provides several powerful patterns for handling runtime failures and service outages.

+### Key Features

+- **Circuit Breakers**
+  Prevent cascading failures by temporarily halting calls to services that are failing.
+Automatically resets after a cooldown period.

+- **Rate Limiters**
+  Restrict the number of calls to a service in a given time window to avoid overwhelming downstream systems.

+- **Retry Mechanism**
+  Automatically retry failed requests a specified number of times before giving up.

+- **Fallback Methods**
+  Gracefully handle service failures by providing default behavior or responses when the target service is down or unresponsive.

+###  Where It's Used

+These mechanisms are applied to **inter-service communication via Feign clients**, helping services recover from temporary issues such as:

+- Network latency
+- Service downtime
+- Slow or unresponsive upstream dependencies
+- Sudden traffic spikes

 ## Tech Stack